Rangers edge Flyers in shootout

 Nicolas Aube-Kubel and Joel Farabee each scored one goal for the Flyers.

 Kevin Hayes had two assists and goaltender Carter Hart stopped 31 shots.
-Sean Couturier was the lone player out of three to score in the Shootout.
+Sean Couturier was the lone Flyer out of three to score in the Shootout.

 The Flyers played their first game since Feb.
 7. Philadelphia's roster featured six key players on the virus list including captain Claude Giroux, Jake Voracek, Oskar Lindblom, Travis Konecny and Scott Laughton.
 Giroux had his streak of 328 consecutive games played come to an end.